albertomh/djereo/docs/src/featurelist.md

 The `LoggingConfigFactory` class is used to generate settings for filters, formaters, handlers and loggers.

+## Models

+The core app defines an `UuidModel` abstract model.
+Models that subclass it will have a UUID as a primary key instead of the default `BigAutoField`.
+This is used by the models in the existing 'users' app and can be used by any new models you create.

 <!-- markdownlint-disable MD013 line-length -->
 ## <img src="https://simpleicons.org/icons/postgresql.svg" width="25" alt="postgres elephant logo"> Postgres database {#postgres-database}
 <!-- markdownlint-enable MD013 line-length -->